justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 {% notification {
   type: "warning",
   message: "This modifier only exists in design, not in development.
-The functionality is handled by pillar engineers' if required."
+The functionality can be handled by consumers if required."
 } %}

 {% contentPageImage {
-    src:"../../../assets/img/components/text-input/modifiers-paymentmethod.svg",
+    src:"../../../assets/img/components/text-input/modifiers-payment-method.svg",
     alt: "Text input with payment method modifier.",
     width: "256px"
 } %}